adjust/titanium_sdk/README.md

 - `adjust_config.js`
 - `adjust_event.js`

 Please, add these two JavaScript files to your app as well.
-In order to be able to use these two classes like they will be used in code examples in this README, please add following line(s) on places where you want to use objects of these two classes:
+In order to be able to use these two classes like they will be used in code examples in this README, please add following line(s) on places where you want to use instances of these two classes:

 ```js
 var AdjustEvent = require('adjust_event');